adelana107/React-Django-Integration/reactapp/README.md

 📄 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License...